EXL/AstroSmash/README.md

 ## Download

-You can download APK-package on [releases](https://github.com/EXL/AstroSmash/releases) section.
+You can download APK-package for Android OS from the [releases](https://github.com/EXL/AstroSmash/releases) section.

 ## Build instructions